-- Ensure proper security is implemented in your environment to prevent unauthorized access to CICS® resources or commands through FM/CICS. - Determine why a NOTAUTH response was returned from an FM/CICS function.
+- Ensure proper security is implemented in your environment to prevent unauthorized access to CICS® resources or commands through FM/CICS. - Determine why a NOTAUTH response was returned from a File Manager/CICS function.

 Note that a resp2 value of 100 indicates a command security failure, whereas a resp2 value of 101 indicates a resource security failure.